 click here for a pdf version of this destination write-up - easier to print - no photos

 If you enjoy attractive, unspoilt countryside and beautiful owls then this is the holiday for you.
 Anyone visiting Finland for the first time would have no difficulty experiencing the former.
 However, to find the owls and many other exciting northern birds, local help is a necessity.
 We have enlisted the help of Finnature, a bird tour company run by Jari Peltomaki, renowned Finnish birder and photographer.
-In addition to searching out Hawk Owl, Ural Owl, Great Grey Owl, Pygmy Owl and Tengmalm's Owl we will look for other northern and eastern specialities including Rough-legged Buzzard, Capercaillie, Hazel Grouse, Terek Sandpiper, Red-necked Phalarope, Three-toed Woodpecker, Arctic Warbler, Siberian Tit, Waxwing, Siberian Jay, Pine Grosbeak and the enigmatic Red-flanked Bluetail.
+In addition to searching out Hawk Owl, Ural Owl, Great Grey Owl, Pygmy Owl and Tengmalm's Owl we will look for other northern and eastern specialities including Rough-legged Buzzard, Capercaillie, Hazel Grouse, Terek Sandpiper, Red-necked Phalarope, Three-toed Woodpecker, Siberian Tit, Waxwing, Siberian Jay, Pine Grosbeak and the enigmatic Red-flanked Bluetail.

 During this holiday you will feel a sense of remoteness.
 Indeed, with a population density of just 17 people per square kilomitre (England has over 400) you will quickly forget about congested roads and cluttered cities.
 We have chosen a two centre holiday for this one week visit, in order to maximise the birdlife and habitats, but minimise the travelling.
-By flying to Oulu, our first base, we will be in the heart of Finland's best wetlands on day one.
+By flying to Oulu, our first base, we will be in the heart of Finland's best wetland and owl habitat on day one.
 After three nights we will drive to Kuusamo, near the Russian border, just south of the Arctic Circle.
 Here we will spend the rest of the week looking for eastern specialities.

 Having flown to Oulu, our base for the first three nights, we will find ourselves on the doorstep of Liminganlahti, Finland's most important wetland.
 Typical birds we can expect here include Common Crane, Slavonian Grebe, Short-eared Owl and Finland's national bird, the Whooper Swan.
 Our next two days will be spent exploring this area.